meilisearch/meilisearch-js-plugins/README.md

 - Sort using different indexes.
 - Different `sort` rules on the same index.

-The items list is composed of objects containing every sort possibilities you want to provide to your used.
+The items list is composed of objects containing every sort possibilities you want to provide to your user.
+Each objects must contain two fields:

-The items attribute is an array of objects containing two attributes:
   - `label`: What is showcased on the user interface ex: `Sort by Ascending Price`
   - `value`: The sort formula.